Assembly Assessment Model

 |Grade ID||Grade Name||Grade Value|

 The subject links the result to a standard list of subjects (where relevant, tied to the National Curriculum subject).
 All subjects have an associated three letter code.
+A few examples are listed below:

 |Subject Code||Subject Name|